-(n.b.: The schedule is subject to change at my discretion)
+(n.b.: The schedule is subject to change at my discretion.
+Links to alternative online versions of the first few readings are given for those students who need extra time to acquire the course reader)

 Knowledge and Skepticism: What can we know?